benparsons/matrix-notes/hacks/hacks.mozilla.org.md

-# Dweb: Matrix
+# Dweb: Decentralised, Real-Time, Interoperable Communication with Matrix

-## Author info: Full name, photo of yourself, and 1-2 sentence bio

 ## What is Matrix?